For ease of development, we can connect the IntelliJ IDE with the Jira ticket service.

 4. New pop-up window will show up.
 Type a rememberable name for the token into the input field.

 Hit Create button.
-New API token will be generated (You should also get an email notification).
-Clicking on the icon of an eye in the field, you can see token plaintext.
+A new API token will be generated (You should also get an email notification).
+You can see token plaintext when clicking on the icon of an eye in the field.

 Copy the token to some save location.
 You will need it later.